Cr7diesel/Cr7diesel/README.md

-### Hi👋, I'am Anatoly Pakhomov and I'am a Python-Developer.
+### Hi👋, I'am Anatoly Pakhomov and I'am a Python-Developer in the https://re-action.online/.

 MY STACK: